Skip to main content

 Ultraviolet rays from the sun can cause skin damage in as little as 15 minutes.
 Prolonged exposure and damage can lead to various forms of skin cancer, many of which, thankfully, are preventable.

-What common forms does skin cancer take?
+What are the common forms of skin cancer?

 Skin cancer can take many forms, but the three most common are: